 Yes.
 Contact us if you would like to receive your Lagtun invitation as a calendar booking.

 # I can only participate for one hour

 Perfectly fine with us.
 If you are interested in the resolutions, we recommend that you prioritize the first hour (9-10 am) where we aim to complete most of the structured agenda.
 If you are interested in unstructured discussion, then we recommend that you prioritize the last hour (10-11 am).

 # About the Lagtun name

 We know, Lagtun is difficult to pronounce in English.
 However, in Norwegian it is a word with several meanings that we think capture the soul of this Ting.

 First, Lag means "law" In Old Norse.
 This meaning is included in the last part of the name of our region, Trøndelag, which means the law of the Trønders.
 In addition, "lag" means "team" in modern Norwegian, reflecting the collaborative nature of the ting.

-The second part, tun is also an Old Norse word for a fenced in area, usually around a collection of farm houses, much like your fenced in lab machines.
-Also relevant, the old tings were held on fenced in tuns for which the the Vikings had to leave all weapons by the fence before they entered the ting.
+The second part, tun is also an Old Norse word for a fenced in area, usually around a collection of farm houses, much like you're fenced in lab machines.
+Also relevant, the old tings were held on fenced in tuns where the Vikings had to leave all weapons by the fence before they entered the ting.